SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

 Step definitions are implemented as .NET code in plain old .NET classes (see the .cs files in the folder *StepDefinitions*).
 These step definitions (also known as "bindings") define, how the individual scenario steps should be automated.

-In Visual Studio you can easily navigate from the scenario steps to the step defintion that automates the step using the standard "Go To Definition" command (default hotkey: "F12").
+In Visual Studio you can easily navigate from the scenario steps to the step definition that automates the step using the standard "Go To Definition" command (default hotkey: "F12").

-In the `Book Details.feature` file put the carret in the line "Given the following books" and press "F12" to jump to the step defintion of this step.
+In the `Book Details.feature` file put the carret in the line "Given the following books" and press "F12" to jump to the step definition of this step.
 You can see Given/When/Then attributes on the C# methods and a Binding attribute on the class that establish the connection between the Gherkin steps and the step definitions.

 ### Executable tests